bbathe/bbathe.github.io/content/about/_index.md

 I enjoy Chasing DX & Portable operating.

-This site is where I collect notes and stories from my DXpeditions, along with occasional posts about radios, antennas, and operating from the field.
+This site is where I collect notes and stories from my adventures, along with occasional posts about radios, antennas, and operating from the field.